 and click on the specific department title.
 On the right hand side of the page, you can click on the box that says "Malla Curricular. " This will give you the outline of courses for that specific major within the department.
 It is important to remember that "Semester 2" corresponds to our fall term and "Semester 1" corresponds to our spring.
 Some courses have already been approved for SJU credit and can be found by clicking "Pre-Approved Courses" at the top of this page.

 We strongly encourage all SJU students attending this program to participate in the "Poverty and Development in Latin America" course.
 This six-credit service learning course has a practical component where students work with a Chilean school, neighborhood center, or social service agency.
-Per the pre-approved list, this course has been approved to count for both Theology elective credit and Sociology credit.
-However, students who wish to earn Spanish credit instead can request approval from Dr. Elaine Shenk in the Foreign Languages Department.
+Per the pre-approved list, this course has been approved to count for Theology elective credit, Sociology credit and Spanish credit.
+Students will indicate their two

 Spotlight On: "Poverty and Development" Service Learning Course